 This page includes frequently asked questions Threat Stack has received about File Integrity Monitoring (FIM) and the File Transfer Protocol (FTP).

 You can track a FTP services exfiltrating data away from your system using the Threat Stack FIM monitoring service.

 Create a FIM rule to monitor a sensitive file or directory.
 After you create a FIM rule, if a FTP service copies a file to a remote system an event triggers in Threat Stack and you receive an alert stating the file was opened by the service.

 To whitelist a particular user, you have to add a suppression to the rule they currently trigger.

 - On the Alerts page, click the Suppression button.

-2. On the Add New Host Rule Suppression fly-in, enter the user to suppress.
+- On the Add New Host Rule Suppression dialog, specify the user to suppress.

 - Click the Add New Suppression button.

 You added a suppression to a ruleset.
 Going forward, Skyler will not trigger an alert related to this rule.

 For more information on Suppressions, see the How do I Suppress Alerts? article.

 To monitor other folders for invalid users: